Cuba / Travel

 After Havana, the number two cultural destination in Cuba is the small town of Trinidad on the island’s south coast.
-Although we wouldn’t describe them as luxurious, two of the hotels in town – the Iberostar Grand Trinidad (pictured) & Hotel La Popa – are far from shabby while the new Melia Trinidad at the nearby beach is also well worth considering.
+Although we wouldn’t describe them as luxurious, two of the hotels in town – the Iberostar Grand Trinidad (pictured) & Hotel La Popa – are far from shabby while the new Melia Trinidad (opens May 2023) at the nearby beach is also well worth considering.

 In Cuba’s second city, Santiago de Cuba, the Melia Santiago de Cuba (pictured below) is the best hotel in town and, although neither a great beauty to look at, nor luxurious, it is a solid international standard hotel with (if you upgrade to The Level) good quality rooms.